The future of leather

 Thank you very much for taking the time to answer my questions with such informative answers Mike.
 It looks as though the future of leather will be long.

 If you’re wondering whether you can use leather in your products and label your brand “sustainable”, I can help.
 I’ll guide you through your material selection process, so you and your customers are clear on how your products reflect your brand values.
-Just send me a message to arrange your first consultation with me.
+Just send me a message when you’re ready to receive support to help you achieve your shoe brand goals.